themachinethatgoesping/themachinethatgoesping/docs/source/first_steps/new_to_python.rst

    $ mamba create -n ping python==3.12

-once the environment is created you can activate it with the following command:
+Once the environment is created you can activate it with the following command:

 .. code-block:: console